Tiffany-Chien/Shoppee/README.md

 - Added forms for shipping address, billing address, and credit cart information
 - Added "Same as shipping address function"
 - Added selections to country while state(region) is synced with country (09092021)
+- Implementing the validation page (091822021): All fields required.
 <!-- TODO -->

 5. Registration Page